-7.1 This paper has provided an overview of utility provision within Fermanagh and Omagh and has examined the existing provision and spare capacity of public utilities over the plan period until 2030.
-Utility provision in the Local Development Plan must take account of the regional planning framework set out by the Regional Development Strategy 2035 and the draft SPPS to assist judgements on the allocation of housing growth and to ensure that sufficient land is allocated to meet the anticipated needs of the community.
+- 7.1 This paper has provided an overview of utility provision within Fermanagh and Omagh and has examined the existing provision and spare capacity of public utilities over the plan period until 2030.
+Utility provision in the Local Development Plan must take account of the regional planning framework set out by the Regional Development Strategy 2035 and the SPPS to assist judgements on the allocation of housing growth and to ensure that sufficient land is allocated to meet the anticipated needs of the community.
 The provision of public utilities within the plan area is primarily the responsibility of a number of government Departments and statutory bodies as well as the District Councils, however the private sector is playing an increasingly important role.
-In terms of the role of the LDP it is therefore important to recognise that external providers have their own long term strategies and investment plans subject to budget constraint.

-- 7.2 The LDP will not designate or zone specific sites for public utilities.
-However in accordance with regional and operational planning policy it will seek to locate new developments which maximise the efficient use of existing utility infrastructure whilst keeping the environmental impact to a minimum. - 7.3 Where proposals to develop new or replace existing public utilities are known, these should be identified in the Plan.
+In terms of the role of the LDP it is therefore important to recognise that external providers have their own long term strategies and investment plans subject to budget constraint. - 7.2 The Plan Strategy will not designate or zone specific sites for public utilities.
+However in accordance with regional and operational planning policy it will seek to locate new developments which maximise the efficient use of existing utility infrastructure whilst keeping the environmental impact to a minimum. - 7.3 Where proposals to develop new or replace existing public utilities are known, these will be identified in the LDP (LPP).
 Where provision of an existing public utility is limited and there are no known plans to upgrade during the plan period, development may be constrained as a result of this.
-Further information from NI Water is required in relation to any future upgrades. - 7.4 Thus, in developing any strategy, the following key elements can be identified in relation to each of the utility themes discussed:
+This will be an important consideration when considering the allocation of land for development. - 7.4 As such, in developing the plan strategy, the following key elements can be identified in relation to each of the utility themes discussed: